jxnblk/blog/src/posts/universal-ui-components.md

 export default Button
 ```

-At this point, the only difference in these components across libraries is the import statement.
+At this point, the only difference in these components across libraries is the `import` statement.
 Using a module bundler like webpack, even this can be abstracted out of the component module.

 Using webpack’s ProvidePlugin, the create element function can be exposed to all modules.
-This does involve having a variable in the global scope, but I think the trade off might be worth it in some cases.
+This does involve having a variable in the global scope, but I think the trade-off might be worth it in some cases.

 ```js
 // Custom create-element module